JonKing93/Paleo-DA-Hackathon--October-2022/source/stateVector/concepts.rst

 In the context of assimilation, state vectors will generally include two types of variables:

 1. Reconstruction targets, and
-2. Climate variables required to run proxy forward models
+2. Climate variables used to run proxy forward models

 In some cases, a variable can fall into both categories.